azstack/azstack-react-native/readme.md

 >   - invited: invited data
 >       - groupId: id of group
 >       - inviteIds: id of inviteds
+>   - left: left data
+>       - groupId: id of group
+>       - leaveId: id of leaver
+>       - newAdminId: id of new admin

 #### 7.1.2 Get modified messages